 □ Local criminal process: As part of the "Standard Report Services" offered to Volunteers pursuant to MS 243, upon request from a Volunteer, the Peace Corps can (1) assist a Volunteer in making a report of the sexual assault to law enforcement authorities, and (2) assist in any legal proceedings related to the sexual assault.
-This assistance can take many forms, including but not limited to: identifying the proper law enforcement authorities, transporting the Volunteer for expenses relating to travel or lodging, offering financial assistance to the Volunteer for expenses relating to travel or lodging, offering accompaniment from a SARL or Victim Advocate, and/or assisting local law enforcement and prosecutors in the investigation and/or trial.
+This assistance can take many forms, including but not limited to: identifying the proper law enforcement authorities, transporting the Volunteer to those authorities or to the trial, offering financial assistance to the Volunteer for expenses relating to travel or lodging, offering accompaniment from a SARL or Victim Advocate, and/or assisting local law enforcement and prosecutors in the investigation and/or trial.